5 Tips for Upcycling a Planter Using Thrift Store Finds

 The people served in my community range from at-risk youth, veterans, people with disabilities, seniors, single moms & many more.
 In 2017, Goodwill served more than 9400 people in the South Sound community with job training & placement services.
 I love that our shopping is not only helping us save money & find unique pieces to repurpose & decorate our homes, but that we are helping to make a difference in our community with our purchases.
 Find out more about the job training & placement programs that Goodwill offers at its training centers.

-We had the opportunity to hear from several women who have gone thru the Goodwill job training & job placement services and are thriving now due to their dedication & hard work.
+We had the opportunity to hear from several women who have gone through the Goodwill job training & job placement services and are thriving now due to their dedication & hard work.
 They were at times of significant struggle in their lives & were able to take advantage of the Goodwill programs to give them a fresh start at a new career.

 Recent Goodwill Culinary School graduate, Yulie, is now the pastry chef at El Gaucho,a prestigious downtown Tacoma restaurant.